20. Order Management Process

 - Click on the

-cell (top cell of the table), and set the data type toboolean
+Approvecell (top cell of the table), and set the data type toboolean.

 - Navigate back to the model by clicking on the Back to order-approval link at the top-left of the editor.